 - 1 large egg, at room temperature

-- 1/4 cup meringue powder or egg whites (about 2)
+- 1/4 cup meringue powder, or 2 egg whites

 - 1/2 cup warm water